eneszzeybek/Data-Science/README.md

 The tools I used : Jupyter, Matplotlib

-The datasets I used  : Seaborn library datasets, IMDB Top 250 and NBA Seasons (1950 - 2017)
+The datasets I used  : Seaborn library datasets, IMDB Top 250 and NBA Seasons Player Stats (1950 - 2017)